That’s a big question with many moving parts – literally.

-By mode, trucking dominates transportation spend in the U.S. Inclusive of private fleets and less-than-truckload (LTL), the trucking market is close to $800 million.
+By mode, trucking dominates transportation spend in the U.S. Inclusive of private fleets and less-than-truckload (LTL), the trucking market is close to $800 billion.
 Through the rise of e-commerce, parcel transportation weighs in as the second-biggest mode behind trucking.
 Rail, including intermodal rail, comes in at third, accounting for 8% of U.S. freight transportation revenue in 2018.

 The outsourcing of inventory, distribution and fulfillment to 3PLs has accelerated significantly, especially in the tech and auto sectors.
 The increased reliance on third parties has resulted in the U.S. 3PL market growing to $213.5 billion in gross revenue in 2018, according to Statista.
 That is nearly double the level reported in 2009 by the industry.

 The U.S. has the largest 3PL market of any one country.
 However, the Asia-Pacific region has a 3PL market that is roughly 50% larger than that of North America.